hlubenow/yetanother_raycaster.py/README.md

 Then I wrote a Pygame version, that is a bit more free (but does the same thing).

 My project uses the MIT License, because the original code uses that license.

+Oh, and the line to compile 3DSage's original C-code on Linux is (with OpenGL-devel packages, and for example freeglut-devel installed):

+    gcc 3DSage_Raycaster_v1.c -lglut -lGL -lGLU -lm